It is not even October yet and the top two spots in the college football rankings will look like they were copied from last November.

-With the USC Trojans losing on the road at Stanford Saturday night and with Alabama and LSU blowing away their opposition, the Crimson Tide and Tigers will occupy the top of the polls heading in to week four of the season, with little standing in their way between now and their Game of the Century, 2012 Edition.
+With the USC Trojans losing on the road at Stanford Saturday night and with Alabama and LSU blowing away their opposition, the Crimson Tide and Tigers will occupy the top of the polls heading into week four of the season, with little standing in their way between now and their Game of the Century, 2012 Edition.

 If Louisiana Monroe wounded Arkansas last week, then Alabama took the kill shot in a 52-0 victory.
 LSU let Idaho hang around in the first half but left no doubt who the better team was in the second half of a 63-14 decision.

 Alabama returns home to play Florida Atlantic and Ole Miss before a bye week.
-The Crimson Tide then travel to Missouri and Tennessee and have a home game against Mississippi State before meeting LSU.
+The Crimson Tide then travels to Missouri and Tennessee and has a home game against Mississippi State before meeting LSU.

 The California football monopoly is in Palo Alto

 For the first time in school history, Stanford won four consecutive games against USC.
 Stanford was far from impressive in their week one win against San Jose State, their first game in the post-Andrew Luck Era, but they rebounded for a convincing win last week against Duke.

-The Trojans were shutout in the second half and Stanford came from behind with quarterback Josh Nunes passed a pair of touchdowns from outside the red zone and making a nifty move running the football to pick up a key first down against a USC defense that has been mentioned as the weak link for the Trojans.
+The Trojans were shutout in the second half and Stanford came from behind with quarterback Josh Nunes passing a pair of touchdowns from outside the red zone and making a nifty move running the football to pick up a key first down against a USC defense that has been mentioned as the weak link for the Trojans.

 USC’s return to glory has now hit a speed bump and blew a tire.
-The good news is USC still has a good chance to get back in to the national championship picture.
+The good news is USC still has a good chance to get back into the national championship picture.
 If you are going to lose, it is always best to do it early, on the road against a ranked team.

-Should you buy in to Fighting Irish?
+Should you buy into Fighting Irish?

 No. 20 Notre Dame put together a true statement game on the road in East Lansing, flat-out dominating No. 10 Michigan State, winning 20-3.
 The Irish held a 14-3 lead at the half and shutout Sparty in the second half, holding Michigan State running back Le’Veon Bell to 77 yards on 19 carries and creating problems for quarterback Andrew Maxwell, who was 23-of-45 for 187 yards and sacked four times.

-The leadership of linebacker Manti Te’o cannot be overstated.
-During an emotionally trying week in which Te’o’s grandmother passed away and a day later his girlfriend lost a battle with Leukemia, Te’o played strong all night long to lead the way for Notre Dame’s defense, limiting the Spartans to 237 yards of total offense.
+The leadership of linebacker Manti To cannot be overstated.
+During an emotionally trying week in which Te’o’s grandmother passed away and a day later his girlfriend lost a battle with Leukemia, To played strong all night long to lead the way for Notre Dame’s defense, limiting the Spartans to 237 yards of total offense.

 So, is Notre Dame for real?
 The schedule is still a significant challenge, but if the Irish can play at the level they played Saturday night they should be in every one of them.
 Notre Dame fans were chanting, “We want Michigan,” after the game.
-Next week, the Irish will host the Wolverines in a rare Notre Dame prime time game.
+Next week, the Irish will host the Wolverines in a rare Notre Dame prime-time game.

 What about Florida?